mark-spurgeon/neme/README.md

 ![examples](https://github.com/the-duck/neme/raw/master/wallpaper.png)

+## The code

+It is implemented solely on html5 and js, thus saving the cost of running a server side image-editing system as all the computing is done on the client side, while keeping the advantages of the web : easy usage by anyone, and continuous updates on the code.

+It also doesn't require any building, as it is HTML and JS to its most basic, meaning that it is easily hackable.
+Feel free to steal functions that might be useful if you need to draw things like text and rounded images on canvas in the `js/functions.js` file.

 ##  TODO - Version 2 (planned 30/01/2019):
 * Change text drawing functions (prepare text, then draw, to know the size it takes) √